The best plugins for WordPress do so much more than help with your site design.

 Best Plugins for Direct Monetization

-Whether or not ads are appropriate for your site to begin with is an argument we could have all day.
+Whether or not ads are appropriate for your site to begin with is a discussion we could have all day.
 But no one can deny that AdSense provides an immediate return on the work that you’re putting into your blog.

 “…place AdSense ads using a simple point-and-click UI rather than manually inserting snippets yourself.
 Google automatically determines potential placements for AdSense ads, suggests an initial ad layout, and allows you to lay out ads on your site.”